EnockHumure/Patient-Disease-Tracking-Analytics-System-PDTAS-/README.md

 [here is the power point presentation of the project](https://github.com/EnockHumure/Patient-Disease-Tracking-Analytics-System-PDTAS-/blob/main/Document/power%20point%20presentation.pptx)

-BI used was a power bi for checking data easly
+BI used was a power bi for checking data easly as an inovation of the project where we will track the spread of disease using the diagram
 ![this is the power bi used for analysing the databased on how the disease is being spread based over the month](https://github.com/EnockHumure/Patient-Disease-Tracking-Analytics-System-PDTAS-/blob/main/BI%20of%20the%20project/bi%20based%20on%20the%20monthly%20data.png)

 ![this is the power bi used for analysing the databased on how the disease is being spread based over the month](https://github.com/EnockHumure/Patient-Disease-Tracking-Analytics-System-PDTAS-/blob/main/BI%20of%20the%20project/bi%20based%20on%20the%20monthly.png)